Learn the Knowledge of London

 The Knowledge is done in seven stages, which are outlined here.

 To check you're on the right track, within six months of starting you can take the self-assessment, which is based on the first 80 runs in the Blue Book.
-Taking the self-assessment is optional and no record of the result is made.
+Taking the self-assessment is compulsory and no record of the result is made.

 When you are ready, you will sit the written examination.
 You will be tested on your knowledge of the Blue Book runs (five questions) and the major landmarks ("points") along the way (25 questions).
 This is a multiple choice test and the pass mark is 60%.
 This test must be undertaken within two years of being sent your introductory pack.